AgatheSenellart/MultiVae/paper/paper.md

 In recent years, there has been a major boom in the development of multimodal machine learning models.
 Among open topics, representation (fusion) and genera- tion of multimodal data are very active fields of research.
-Recently, Multimodal Variational Autoencoders have been attracting growing interest for both tasks, thanks to their versatility, scalability, and interpretability as probabilistic latent variable models.
+Recently, Multimodal Variational Autoencoders (VAEs) have been attracting growing interest for both tasks, thanks to their versatility, scalability, and interpretability as probabilistic latent variable models.
 They are also particularly interesting models in the partially observed setting, as most of them can learn even with missing data.
-This last point makes them particularly interesting for research fields where missing data are commonplace: in medical research for example.
+This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace.

 In this article, we present
-MultiVae, an open-source Python library designed to bring together unified imple- mentations of multimodal variational autoencoders models.
+MultiVae, an open-source Python library for bringing together unified imple- mentations of multimodal VAEs.
 It has been designed for easy, customizable use of these models on fully or partially observed data.
 This library also facilitates the development and benchmarking of new algorithms by integrating several popular datasets, variety of evaluation metrics and tools for monitoring and